KungPhoo/ba67-basic/readme.md

 The CHDIR command also supports wild-card characters. use `CHDIR ".."` to go one directory level up.

+BA67 uses the forward slash `/` on all platforms as as directory separator.

+The spacial command `CHDIR "CLOUD"` is described in the `CLOUD` command.

 ### CATALOG
 Lists all files and directories of the current directory.